AyukaAK/websitescraping/README.md

 # websitescraping
-Webscraping using BeautifulSoup (a Python library)
+Web scraping using BeautifulSoup, a Python library